jasny/auth/README.md

 }
 ```

-#### by level
+#### by group
-The `Auth\byLevel` traits implements authorization using access.
+The `Auth\byGroup` traits implements authorization using access groups.
 An access group may supersede other groups.

 ```php
 class Auth extends Jasny\Auth implements Jasny\Auth\Authorization